elegantchaos/ReleaseTools/README.md

 The appcast is signed using a private DSA key which is expected to be in the keychain under the name `<scheme> Sparkle Key`.

 If this key isn't found, it is generated, using Sparkle's `generate_keys` script, and imported into the keychain.
-Currently I can't find a way to give the imported key the right label, so this has to be done manually using `Keychain Access`.
+Currently I can't find a way to give the imported key the right label, so this has to be done manually using the `Keychain Access` app.

 The public key is expected to be called `dsa_public.pem`, and be included in the `Resources/` folder of the app bundle.

 In order to be able to build/run the various Sparkle tools, the Sparkle project is expected to be present in the Xcode workspace.

+*Note:* it is necessary to pass the `--show-output` flag to this command, because it needs to access the keychain.
+If you don't do this, the command will sometimes hang (I believe because it's waiting for you to enter a password to allow keychain access).

 ### publish